csparpa/robograph/README.md

 coding skills.
 And also because you can benefit from the basic nodes library.
 Moreover, single nodes and subgraphs can be reused over different algorithms without the need to change them.
 And finally, because it's fun!

+## Installing Robograph

+As simple as:

+    sudo pip install robograph

 ## Graph examples
 There are lots of graph samples in the `sample_graphs` folders: each module over